St. John the Divine's sanctuary is open for meditation. Please sign in and wear a mask.

-We invite you to visit the new page for the Westside Food Pantry!
-On this facebook page you will find periodic announcements and information about the Westside Food Pantry.
+We invite you to visit the facebook page for the Westside Food Pantry!
+You will find periodic announcements and information about the Westside Food Pantry.
 Please visit the page and like it.
 You can find it at: https://www.facebook.com/WestsideFoodPantry/

 From the Diocese of Maine

 As a Parish of the Diocese of Maine, we are part of a church family that extends from Kittery to Fort Kent, and connects us to the rest of the Episcopal Church and the worldwide Anglican Communion.
 We share ministry with our Bishop and with every worshiping community.

 If you are not subscribed to the Diocesan twice monthly email newsletter, the DioLog, please click [here] to subscribe.
 If you are subscribed, don't forget to open it and read it every time!
 There is a lot going on in every corner of the Diocese, and you wouldn't want to miss anything.

 A Letter from Bishop Brown (written January 6) Dear Friends, Earlier this afternoon people stormed our nation's capitol offices and are threatening both our lawmakers and our democratic process, and indeed the very understanding of what it means to live in a democracy.
 We have long been a country and a people who have stood for the right and the principles on which peaceful demonstrations occur.
 And we denounce and we deplore what is happening right now.